UniversityOfPlymouth-Electronics/ELEC241-P1-2022/README.md

 ## Tasks
 We suggest you do the following:

+* Program the MCU with one of the test binaries
 * Complete construction of your cables and boards
 * Connect everything in accordance with the image in the coursework spec
 * Use the test binaries in the Hardware folder to check your hardware.
 Read the README files in each